HEP-FCC/fcc-tutorials/fast-sim-and-analysis/FccFastSimGeneration.md

 :::

-The first lines of the `LHEf` file give the total cross-section: 1502 +- 2 pb  1.508 +- 2 pb, which seems definitely higher than the others.
+The first lines of the `LHEf` file give the total cross-section: 1.508 +- 2 pb, which seems definitely higher than the others.

 #### `LHEf` to `EDM4hep` conversion